skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 18th of Last Summer (morning) {.date}

-While Skeeve is at the Mage's Guild, Enoch visits the Archives to show them the completed book.
+While Skeeve is at the Mage's Guild, Enoch visits the archives to show them the completed book.

 Councilman Relnar looks over the completed work.
 Clearly disappointed